 - You’re struggling with other people’s reactions to you and you want to learn how to communicate better with those who misunderstand your illness

 - You want to rebuild a social life that works for you

-- You want to rebuild your sense of self-esteem and find new ways to make a contribution
+- You want to rebuild your sense of self-esteem and find new ways to make a contribution and serve a purpose

 - You’re committed to finding ways of giving your body the best possible chance to heal itself